Description of Program

 A Bachelor of Arts degree in Organizational Leadership enhances an individual’s potential for both formal and informal leadership positions.
 Graduates are equipped with the interpersonal skills to develop key business relationships necessary to influence decision makers within their organizations.
 They gain the skills to unlock their potential to become effective, constructive leaders who will implement change within complex organizations.

-The Organizational Leadership courses listed below are offered in a seven-week online format (Fall and Spring).
-All other required and elective courses may be offered in either an eight-week or a 15-week online format.
-Summer courses can vary in length.
+The Organizational Leadership courses listed below are offered in a seven-week online format (Fall, Spring or Summer).
+All other required core curriculum courses, and many elective courses, may be offered in a seven-week online format.
 Organizational Leadership is especially designed for adult learners who want to finish what they started and complete their degrees.

 The Organizational Leadership Degree Completion Program Curriculum: